-How to Protect Your Bird From Poor Air Quality
+How to Protect Your Bird From Air Pollution

 Fires, Smog, Chemical Spills ...

 Mother nature, disasters, and environmental issues arise and affect the air quality.
 When that happens, our parrots are gravely affected.
 Parrots have one of the most intricate respiratory systems on the planet.
-They breath so efficiently that any abnormality in the air quality can be a quick death sentence.
+They breath so efficiently that air pollution and smoke can cause them a lot of distress.

 Us parrot lovers know of the hazards of teflon, aerosols and scents on our parrots respiratory system.
 These kind of hazards tend to be easily managed.
 "Just don't do it!"

 But environmental hazards often come unannounced and require immediate action in order to save our pets.
 I can think of four times when I've literally had to act quickly or evacuate my own flock.
 All involved fire.